ivan-guerra/programmador.com/content/posts/2025/colorbot.md

 ## Performance

 You want the color detection process to be quick. `rsbot` is a Python script.
-Screen capturing and iterating over all pixels in a \\(1920x1080\\) image is noticeably slow in Python.
-Rather than optimizing the Python code, it's easier to translate the useful parts of `rsbot` to a compiled language. `colorbot` is a Rust application but any other compiled language such as C or C++ would work just as well.
+Screen capturing and iterating over all pixels in a \\(1920 \times 1080\\) image is noticeably slow in Python.
+Rather than optimizing the Python code, it's easier to translate the useful parts of `rsbot` to a compiled language.
+`colorbot` is a Rust application but any other compiled language such as C or C++ would work just as well.

 A benefit of using Rust is its package manager, Cargo.
 With Cargo, it's straightforward to install a cross platform screen capture library. `colorbot`